mui/material-ui/docs/src/pages/css-in-js/api/api.md

 ## `useTheme() => theme`

-This hook returns the `theme` object so it can be used inside a functional component.
+This hook returns the `theme` object so it can be used inside a function component.

 #### Returns